nikirill/personalpage/content/home/service.md

 I have served on the program committee or the editorial board of the following conferences, journals and workshops:

 - USENIX Security Symposium 2025, 2026
+- Conference on Intelligent Systems for Molecular Biology (ISMB) 2026
 - ACM Conference on Computer and Communications Security (CCS) 2023, 2024
 - Satellite Conference on Biomedical Data Privacy and Equity (RECOMB-PRIEQ) 2024
 - Journal of Systems Research (JSys) 2021